-The evidence is apparent upon the face, that they were written by persons acquainted with the history of the creation, the fall of man, and more or less of the correct ideas of notions of the Deity.
-The representations of the god-head - three, yet in one, is curiously drawn to give simply, though impressively, the writers views of that exalted personage. . . .
-The inner end of the same roll, (Joseph's record,) presents a representation of the judgment: At one view you behold the Savior seated upon his throne, crowned, and holding the sceptres of righteousness and power, before whom also, are assembled the twelve tribes of Israel, the nations, languages and tongues of the earth, the kingdoms of the world over which satan is represented as reigning, . . .
-Be there little or much it must be an inestimable acquisition to our present scriptures, fulfilling, in a small degree the word of the prophet: For the earth shall be full of the knowledge of the Lord as the waters cover the sea.
+one view you behold the Savior seated upon his throne, crowned, and holding the sceptres of righteousness and power, before whom also, are assembled the twelve tribes of Israel, the nations, languages and tongues of the earth, the kingdoms of the world over which satan is represented as reigning, . . .Be there little or much it must be an inestimable acquisition to our present scriptures, fulfilling, in a small degree the word of the prophet: For the earth shall be full of the knowledge of the Lord as the waters cover the sea.

-Joseph Smith, Jr., concurred in Cowdery's estimate of the great spiritual value of these ancient documents, and of their direct relationship to both Abraham and Joseph.
+Joseph Smith Jr. concurred in Cowdery's estimate of the great spiritual value of these ancient documents and of their direct relationship to both Abraham and Joseph.

-I... commenced the translation of some of the characters or hieroglyphics, and much to our joy found that one of the rolls contained the writings of Abraham, another the writings of Joseph of Egypt, etc., - a more full account of which will appear in their place, as I proceed to examine or unfold them.
+I. . .commenced the translation of some of the characters or hieroglyphics, and much to our joy found that one of the rolls contained the writings of Abraham, another the writings of Joseph of Egypt, etc.,-a more full account of which will appear in their place, as I proceed to examine or unfold them.
 Truly we can say, the Lord is beginning to reveal the abundance of peace and truth.

-Nearly seven years later, in 1842, Joseph Smith, Jr., published the result of his "translation" activity in these papyri, but in his introduction to the text he more conservatively cited the material as "purporting to be the writings of Abraham" (italics mine).
+Nearly seven years later, in 1842, Joseph Smith Jr. published the result of his "translation" activity in these papyri, but in his introduction to the text he more conservatively cited the material as "purporting to be the writings of Abraham" (italics added).

-In July 1862 the Reorganized Church published the Book of Abraham in its monthly periodical with no editorial comment and without the introduction given it in 1842 by Joseph Smith.
-Twenty-one months later that same issue of the True Latter Day Saints' Herald was reprinted, along with other
+In July 1862, the Reorganized Church of Jesus Christ of Latter Day Saints published the Book of Abraham in its monthly periodical with no editorial comment and without the introduction given it in 1842 by Joseph Smith.
+Twenty-one months later, that same issue of the True Latter Day Saints' Herald was reprinted, along with other back issues, and the publishers ran a small notice concerning the availability of the Book of Abraham by this means: